 Pinnacle Peak Park, for example, spans 150 acres of quintessential Sonoran Desert where visitors can spend a true day in the outdoors.
 Pack a picnic, too, as the park offers multiple spaces to enjoy a lunch.
 Another lesser known option for outdoor adventures is the McDowell Sonoran Preserve, a 30,580 acre conservancy that offers 215 miles of trails.
 The conservancy also offers guided hikes and educational opportunities.

+The McCormick-Stillman Railroad Park is the winner of the 2019 ELGL Knope award for Best Park or Open Space!
 The McCormick-Stillman Railroad Park is not only unique to other parks in Arizona, but also to other parks throughout the country.
 Covering nearly 30 acres and operated by Scottsdale’s Parks & Recreation Department, the McCormick-Stillman Railroad Park is a pristine showcase of railroad history.

 Street art comes to life at Roosevelt Row, located in downtown Phoenix.
 This walkable art district is home to colorful murals and award-winning galleries, each enhancing Phoenix’s street art identity.
 Along the way, you’ll discover local restaurants and popular boutiques, each with their own unique flare.

 What makes Roosevelt Row such an intriguing destination is that this Artists’ District also bridges the gap between downtown Phoenix and other historic neighborhoods like Garfield, Evans Churchill, Grand Avenue, and more.
 This district is quickly becoming one of Phoenix’s most dynamic blocks, and yet it’s still relatively unknown to out-of-towners.
 Be among the first to add this to your list of places to shop, dine, and immerse yourself in Phoenix’s local art scene.
+And don't forget to respect social distancing as you go!

 Fun things to do in Scottsdale are plenty.
 From the Scottsdale Museum of Contemporary Art to the unique Museum of the West to the many pools and golf courses in the greater Scottsdale area, you’ll be hard pressed to vacation here without at least a little play.
 But don’t just plan your vacation around other people’s highlights.
 Make your own.
 You’ll discover a new side of the city others have yet to see, while creating memories worth looking back on.